 A failure to plan is a plan for failure!
 This idea was advanced by Benjamin Franklin and still holds true today.
 Estate planning is far more than just a will that you lock away for use when you die.
 A well-crafted Alabama estate plan can provide you and your family with security and peace of mind.
 Let our firm show you how wills, trusts, and proper planning is beneficial both pre- and post-death.
 A comprehensive estate plan will have proper beneficiary designations on POD (payable on death) assets, life insurance policies that are current, a well drafted and updated will, a power of attorney and an advanced directive for health care (living will and health care proxy).
 Proper estate planning puts you in charge of your legacy and can save your loved ones frustration and delay when managing your affairs after you pass away or become unable to express your wishes.

-We offer a one time, no charge, one hour consultation where we will go over the choices available to you for your estate plan and answer your unique and specific questions.
 If you have prior wills, trusts, life insurance policies and payable on death accounts, please either bring these to the initial consultation or make our firm aware you have these.